Clara's Story

 worked for many years.
 To get there you took a quick right down a side

 road (which was between us and the RR).
-You've been to Bea's house.
-To

 you look out her back door, across the road and up a small incline sits